 In reviewing the valuation interest rate, consideration was given to several factors.
-The Fund's target asset allocation was reviewed based upon the G. S. Curran & Company consultant average return study for 2020.
-The study found that although the 6.5% assumed rate of return used in the 2019 valuation remains within the reasonable range, a further reduction was warranted to reduce plan risk and to improve the probability of achieving the long-term assumption.
+The Fund's target asset allocation was reviewed based upon the G. S. Curran & Company consultant average return study for 2021.
+The study found that although the 6.25% assumed rate of return used in the 2020 valuation remains within the reasonable range, the significant market returns of Fiscal 2021 presented a unique opportunity.
+The system's actuary recommended that the Board of Trustees consider opportunistically reducing the valuation interest rate further in order to reduce the risk inherent in this assumption and to improve the probability of achieving the long-term assumption.
 The reasonable range was set by developing 10,000 stochastic trials based on the expected long-term arithmetic return for the Fund's target allocation and the consultant average portfolio standard deviation.
+The Board of Trustees authorized a further reduction in order to reduce risk.
+Within this report, the valuation interest rate was reduced from 6.25% to 6.10%.
+This valuation interest rate approximates the 50th percentile value within the system's 2021 reasonable range, 6.11%.
+Therefore, with this reduction, we believe that the system has a 50% chance of achieving a long-term rate of return equal to the assumed rate of return.